 Visitors with Disabilities

-Use the Guggenheim app to access verbal imaging tours for visitors who are partially sighted or blind.
+Use our app to access Verbal Descriptions guides for partially sighted or blind visitors.

 Find out ways to get involved.